 - Strengthens the spleen and stomach to aid digestion

-- Nourishes the kidney and enriching essence
+- Nourishes the kidneys and enriches their essence

 - Benefits the lungs by helping to stop a cough